Black Studies

 Student Learning Goals

-Help students to develop and strengthen critical writing and analytical skill, while challenging traditional ways of thinking about difference;
+Help students to develop and strengthen critical writing and analytical skills, while challenging traditional ways of thinking about difference;

 Foster a critical consciousness about global relations and how Black people play a constitutive and performative role in these relations;